xaqq/libnfc/ProjectHome.md

 # libnfc #
 This is development site of libnfc, the **Free/Libre Near Field Communication (NFC) Library**.

-Important: due to googlecode restrictions, libnfc's download section is now hosted at https://bintray.com/nfc-tools/sources/libnfc
+Prepared archives, with less development tools required, are available at https://bintray.com/nfc-tools/sources/libnfc

 If you are new to libnfc, you should browse its dedicated wiki page[¹] to collect useful information and have a look to our forum[²].